Emile666/stc1000_stm8/usermanual/README.md

 **Ts**, this is the sample-time for the PID controller.
 The PID-controller runs every Ts seconds.
 When set to 0, the PID-controller is disabled and normal thermostat (on-off) control is enabled.
 See below for a more detailed explanation.

-**Run mode**, selecting *Pr0* to *Pr3* will start the corresponding profile running from step 0, duration 0.
+**Run mode**, selecting *Pr0* to *Pr3* (*Pr5* with STM8S103F3) will start the corresponding profile running from step 0, duration 0.
 Selecting *th* (when Ts = 0) or *PId* (when Ts > 0) will switch to thermostat/PID mode, the last setpoint from the previously running profile will be retained as the current setpoint when switching from a profile to thermostat/PID mode.

 ## Thermostat mode